genixpro/kwola/README.md

 `[user@localhost]$ sudo dnf install gcc-c++`

-On macOS, you must install XCode to get the compiler.
+On macOS, you must install XCode or the XCode Command Line Build Tools get a compiler.

 7) [windows] Visual Studio